Efficient Modeling of Surrogates to Improve Multi-source High-dimensional Integrative Regression: Introduction

+Assumption (\ref{eqn:sim}) also holds in other contexts such as the early-endpoint surrogate described by diagram (ii) in Figure \ref{fig:dag} and the example (iii).
+Early-endpoint surrogates in (ii) are frequently encountered in contemporary clinical and biomedical studies \citep{prentice1989surrogate,vanderweele2013surrogate}.
+They encompass factors that can be rapidly assessed and used as an indicator of the long-term outcome $Y$.
+For instance, the tumor response rate could be used as a surrogate for overall survival in clinical studies.
+Similar to Proposition \ref{prop:1}, it is not hard to justify that such types of surrogates in (ii) and (iii) also follow the SIM (\ref{eqn:sim}) under the outcome model (\ref{equ:asu:1}).

-where $\bgamma_0$ is a rescaled vector with the same direction as $\bbeta_0$, $\breve f_m$ and $f_m$ are some nuisance unknown link functions varying across different sites.
-Such heterogeneity of the link functions allows the aggregation of surrogates with different distributions.
-From \eqref{eqn:sim}, we can see that $\bbeta_0$ is identifiable from the model of $S\supm_{i}\sim\bX\supm_{i}$ only up to scalar multiples.
-For identifiability, we assume that $\beta_{01}\neq 0$ and $\bgamma_0=\bbeta_0/\beta_{01}$, consequently $\gamma_{01}=1$. {This model-identifying strategy is also used in recent work like \cite{wu2021model}.
-For training stability, one may set the first covariate in $\bX$ as the risk factor known to have a strong association with the outcome so that $\beta_{01}$ is away from zero.
-This requires moderate prior knowledge of the risk prediction model.
-For example, in our application of genetic risk modeling of type 2 diabetes mellitus (T2D), we set the first covariate as the ethnicity variable (indication of European) since it has been found that the risk of T2D is significantly associated with ethnicity \citep{abate2003impact}.
-This prior assumption is also confirmed by the fitted coefficients in Table \ref{tab:EHR2} of the Appendix.} Under such a multi-source SIM framework, we aim to derive an efficient estimate for $\bbeta_0$ through semi-supervised federated learning, overcoming the additional DataSHIELD constraint \citep{wolfson2010datashield} that only summary statistics like mean vectors and covariance matrices are allowed to be shared across the local sites.
+Note that $\bbeta_0$ can be identified from \eqref{eqn:sim} only up to scalar multiples.
+To ensure identifiability, we assume that $\beta_{01}\neq 0$ and take $\bgamma_0=\bbeta_0/\beta_{01}$, consequently $\gamma_{01}=1$.
+For training stability, one may set the first covariate in $\bX$ as the risk factor believed to have a strong association with the outcome so that $\beta_{01}$ is away from zero.
+This requires moderate prior knowledge of the model.
+For example, in our T2D genetic risk study, we set $X_1$ as the ethnicity variable since it has been found and confirmed that the risk of T2D is significantly associated with ethnicity \citep{abate2003impact}.

+Under the framework introduced above, we aim to derive an efficient estimator for $\bbeta_0$ through semi-supervised learning assisted by the surrogate while overcoming the DataSHIELD constraint \citep{wolfson2010datashield} that only summary statistics like mean vectors and covariance matrices are allowed to be transferred across the local sites.
+In our method, we will only transfer summary-level data between site $1$ (with a few samples of $Y$) and the other sites.
+We illustrate this data-sharing scheme as well as the structure of our observed data sets in the left panel of Figure \ref{fig:dag}.